Nyx0uf/qlImageSize/README.md

 	brew install webp

-If you have **Pixelmator** installed, its own QuickLook plugin might get in the way, so the easiest way is to remove it by deleting the Library/QuickLook folder in the Pixelmator.app bundle.
+If you have **Pixelmator** installed, its own QuickLook plugin might get in the way.
+To fix this you need to edit the file `/Applications/Pixelmator.app/Contents/Library/QuickLook/PixelmatorLook.qlgenerator/Contents/Info.plist` and remove the dict entry that handles **webp**.

 ![qlImageSize in action](http://static.whine.fr/images/2014/qlimagesize1.jpg)